Caster Wheel Brakes

 This brake requires the user to tighten the brake shoe against the caster tread.
 While it does offer robust stopping power, it is not as ergonomic as the other options.
 For caster wheels with heavier tread, this type of brake is good for preventing motion, but it is not the best solution for certain types of shock-absorbing wheels or those made from softer, more flexible materials.

-Poly Cam Brakes
+Poly Lock and Poly Cam Brakes

 Caster Brakes are designed for heavy-duty loads when you need excellent stopping power.